-John R Hoch, MD, founded the Vascular Surgery Fellowship in 1999 and maintains the role of Program Director for both the residency and fellowship programs.
-The Vascular Surgery Fellowship is an ACGME-approved two-year clinical residency program consisting of training opportunities at both UW Hospital and William S. Middleton Memorial VA Hospital in Madison, Wisconsin.
-The vascular fellow will also be exposed to the management of vein disease through our facilities at Meriter Hospital.
+The University of Wisconsin Vascular Surgery Fellowship is an ACGME-approved, two-year clinical fellowship consisting of arterial training opportunities at both University of Wisconsin Hospital and Clinics (UWHC) and William S. Middleton Memorial Veteran’s (VA) Hospital in Madison, Wisconsin.
+The vascular fellow will also be exposed to the management of vein disease through our facilities at Meriter Hospital and Transformations Esthetic Surgery Center.
 The current training paradigm is two years of clinical training in vascular surgery and endovascular intervention.
 Successful candidates will have completed an ACGME-accredited general surgery residency prior to beginning their vascular training.
-Applications are accepted only through ERAS; at least three letters of reference are requested.
+Applications in fall 2016 for an August 2018 match date are accepted only through ERAS; at least three letters of reference are requested.

 Structure of Training

-Please feel free to contact Dr. Hoch directly if you have any questions.
+Please feel free to contact Program Director Dr. John Hoch directly if you have any questions.